top of page

 sessions

-Summer of Service is a service based summer program for youth entering grades 5-12.
-During the 2021 season, over 600 local youth visited our community garden spaces.
-Through support from UMR students and faculty, the Village and these youth collaborated on a variety of projects:
+Summer of Service is a service-based summer program for youth entering grades 5-12.
+During the 2021, 2022, 2023, and 2024 growing seasons, we collaborated with over 800 local youth who visited our community farming spaces.
+With support from UMR students and faculty, as well as the Master Gardeners of Olmsted County, The Village and these youth worked together on a variety of projects:

 • Fencing and learning about pest management